carlosalbertotuma/CLOUD-CLASSROOMS-php-1.0/README.md

 <img width="1318" height="705" alt="image" src="https://github.com/user-attachments/assets/e7b92457-4912-4004-9a13-20940ab0e74d" />

-- updatexml()
-updatexml() is a MySQL function used to update an XML document.
+- updatexml() is a MySQL function used to update an XML document.
 When the syntax is incorrect (for example, we used unexpected data), it returns an error containing the string we passed.

 - Payload database: